ietf-wg-idr/RFC4271bis/rfc4271bis.md

 discriminate among multiple entry points to a neighboring autonomous system.

-: Usage of this attribute is defined in 5.1.4.
+: Considerations for the deployment of this attribute are given in {{RFC7964}}.

 : Usage of this attribute is defined in {{med}}.